JeremieLitzler/journal/docs/2022/09/what-can-you-teach-about-problem-solving/README.md

       },
     ]
 category:
+  - Web Development
+tag:
   - Teaching
-#tag:
-#  - Development
-#  - Problem-solving
 ---

 ![Keep things simple scrabble letters](/images/2022-09-08-what-can-you-teach-about-problem-solving.jpg)

 This is a very short essay about what can you teach about problem-solving to a new developer.
 But it is not limited to software development, I think.

 _I will enhance the post in later iterations..._